joemasilotti/bridge-components/components/barcode-scanner/README.md

 # Barcode Scanner Component

-Presents a camera that scans a barcodes and QR codes using a native camera capture.
+Presents a camera that scans barcodes and QR codes using a native camera capture.

 This component requires a real camera so it needs to be run on a physical device.